 You can also compare with the information on the EPCs of your neighbouring properties.

 In the table above from my EPC, each Feature is listed once.
-For some properties however, it's possible that some of the Feaures might be listed multiple times.
+For some properties however, some of the Feaures might be listed multiple times.

 This can occur if you have an original building which has then had extensions built at different later dates.
 It might be possible for the Walls and Roofs features to be listed twice or even three times, with different wall types and roof types declared for the different building parts.